UKA Live: Data, IG and supporting the vulnerable

 - Dr Susheel Varma, Head of AI & Data Science, ICO

-- Murat Soncul, Head of Privacy, Central Digital and Data Office
+- Murat Soncul, Head of Privacy and Data Protection, Central Digital and Data Office

 - Richard Duffield, Head of Customer Insights, GeoPlace LLP